 When I was at some personal development seminars, many people were absolutely motivated to go big after the course.
 They were excited and it looked like nothing can stop them.
 And years later, the big dreams are still far away.

-According to these two examples, you can see, if you are a someone for big goal setting or not.
+According to these two examples, you can see, if you are someone for big goal setting or not.
 Nevertheless, things can change during a lifetime.

 Setting Step By Step Goals

-When you failed in the past with your big goals, then you may think to go with the step by step goals.
+When you failed in the past with your big goals, then you may think to go with the step-by-step goals.
 How to do this?
 Here I share a way to do this.
 For example, you want to start an online business, and in the end, you want to make a living with it.

 The first step could be that you sign on for a course or education community where you learn over the next three months the basic steps about online marketing.
 During this time, you simply focus on learning the skills they teach and applying the homework.